Speedy Vinnie Hinostroza learning to rein himself in

 Vinnie Hinostroza doesn’t have Artem Anisimov’s size, or Patrick Kane’s hands, or Jonathan Toews’ strength in the corners.
 What he does have is speed, lots of it, and a seemingly bottomless well of energy.
 Hinostroza is at his best when he’s playing like his hair is on fire — flying through the neutral zone, launching himself into puck battles along the boards, backchecking with almost reckless abandon.

 That’s how he got to the NHL in the first place.
-But he knows if he wants to stay in the NHL, he has to learn to dial it back.
+But he knows if he wants to stay in the league, he has to learn to dial it back.

 It might seem strange for an athlete to say he needs to rein himself in.
 But speed is only useful when used properly.
 Duncan Keith can skate forever because he knows how to conserve energy on the ice.
 Marian Hossa was such an effective backchecker largely because he could turn it on and off instantly.
 Skate too fast and you burn yourself out.
 Go too hard and you can overpursue.
 Chase every puck at breakneck speed and you can get out of position and leave yourself vulnerable to a quick transition.